paytontech/paytonsthoughts/README.md

 __________

 This github repo shows all the source code I used to make this app.
 The app recieves my thoughts via the thoughts file in the main repo.

+UPDATE: I have submitted this app to the App Store and am awaiting approval.
+I will update everyone with the link once it is accepted (Sorry, IF it is accepted.)